marwanelgharbawy/quick-express-html-guide/README.md

 ## Step 3: Configure `index.js`

-Since we're only working with GET requests, you'll need to specify each route and specify the HTML file you want to view.
+The index.js file serves as a template for you to use right away, with slight modifications according to your routes and files.
+Since we're only working with GET requests, you'll need to specify each route and the corresponding HTML file you want to view.

-For example here we want at `/karo` route to view the `karo.html` file, so you add the following function call:
+**Example:** To view the `karo.html` file at the `/karo` route, add the following function call to `index.js`:

 ```js
 app.get('/karo', (req, res) => {